 We’ve covered quite a distance in this article.
 At this point, you know how to connect to Web3 website using crypto wallets.
 You also know how to offer users a way to connect wallet to website dapps.
 Furthermore, aside from covering the theory about Web3 authentication and Web3 wallets, we’ve also completed a pretty helpful example project.
 As such, you’ve had a chance to create your own version of a simple dapp that includes Web3 login.
 In addition, you had a chance to get familiar with Next.js.

 If you enjoyed this tutorial, you should check out the Moralis YouTube channel and the Moralis blog.
 These outlets cover the full range of blockchain development, from creating Ethereum tokens to Unity Web3 programming and everything in between.
-Moreover, some of the latest topics include the NFT utility, “what is Solana?”, a BNB wallet guide, a Web3 video streaming service and a Web3 Netfily clone tutorial, a guide to help you create an ETH wallet or a multi-chain wallet, the benefits of Web3 gaming, Web3 metaverse, and much more.
+Moreover, some of the latest topics lets you explore NFT use cases, “what is Solana?”, a BNB wallet guide, a Web3 video streaming service and a Web3 Netfily clone tutorial, a guide to help you create an ETH wallet or a multi-chain wallet, the benefits of Web3 gaming, Web3 metaverse, and much more.
 Aside from countless example projects, these are also the places where you can find various crypto aspects explained in a simple manner.
 Hence, you may use these platforms for your free ongoing blockchain education.

 However, if you want to go full-time crypto sooner rather than later, you ought to take a more professional approach.
 In that case, you may want to consider enrolling in Moralis Academy.
 There, you’ll get to attend professional-grade courses, make use of a personalized study path, be a part of an incredible community, and get expert mentorship.